The Bible, Genesis and Science

 Figure 4

-Spiral galaxies and whirlwinds have a similar form, referred to as the “wind of God hovering over the surface of the waters” (Gen 1:2).
+: Spiral galaxies, cyclones and water whirls have a similar form, referred to as the “wind of God hovering over the surface of the waters” (Gen 1:2).

 Let us summarize the four references to spiral objects of Genesis 1:2: